Dean’s Professor of Business and Vice Chair

 Dr. Oppenheim is a Professor of Supply Chain Management and Vice Chair of the Department of Supply Chain Management.
 She was previously Executive Vice Dean and Acting Dean at Rutgers Business School, and Interim Chair of the Department of Supply Chain Management.
 Her major research interests are in statistical process control, total quality management, and six sigma management.
 She is the author of many articles and several texts, including Managing Supply Chain Operations (coauthored with RBS Dean Lei Lei, Leonardo DeCandia, Chief Procurement Officer of Johnson & Johnson, and RBS Professor Yao Zhao), and has conducted training programs for major corporations.
-She is the recipient of numerous awards for excellence in teaching and was recently named Rutgers Business School Distinguished Service Professor.
+She is the recipient of numerous awards for excellence in teaching and was recently named Dean’s Professor of Business at Rutgers Business School.

 Ph.D., Polytechnic University - Operations Research